mschoeffel/Spring-Hibernate/src/spring/REST/README.md

 The directory `FancyRestAll` just contains everything from above just a little bit fancier and in a way more cleaner coding style.

+#### 63.

+If we enter an invalid Id in the examples above we get a 404 error Html page.
+This page can display critical information about our REST system.\
+So we want to create a custom error handling to send back a JSON, that contains error information, when trying to access a invalid Id.
+Therefore we use the annotation `@ExceptionHandler` to define a method that gets called when an exception, defined in the parameter, is thrown.
+This method creates a response object `StudentErrorResponse` that gets sent back to the client.
+So to achieve custom exception handling we just needed to create a custom exception object, response object and define an custom exception handler.
+The response object will again automatically converted to a JSON string when returned to the HTTP request.\
+The solution is given in the `CustomException` directory.

 pom.xml:
 ```xml